NervanaSystems/neon/CONTRIBUTING.rst

 7. Commit your changes and push your feature branch to your github fork.
 Be sure to add a descriptive message and reference the github issue associated with your task (ex. #1).
-You will also want to rebase your commits down to a single sensible commit to make things clean for the merge proces:
+You will also want to rebase your commits down to a single sensible commit to make things clean for the merge process:

 .. code-block:: bash